 Hi there!
 Let me guess.
 You’re here because you want a clean and decluttered home, right?
-Maybe you saw my post on how to declutter your whole house, and the thought of doing it all at once has completely overwhelmed you.
+Maybe you saw my post on how to declutter your home, and the thought of doing it all at once has completely overwhelmed you.
 Sometimes we get really excited to take on a task and then we realize that the task is just too much.
-So, instead of breaking that task down into manageable chunks, we end up becoming so completely overwhelmed that we just doing nothing at all.
+So, instead of breaking that task down into manageable chunks, we end up becoming so completely overwhelmed that we just do nothing at all.

 That’s a problem.

 When it comes to our homes and the decluttering process, the longer we put it off the worse the clutter becomes.
 It just grows and grows.

 I’m a busy mama with five very little, little ones, so I know that feeling.
 I feel like I’ve finally figured out a great way to bring some peace to my home with mini decluttering sessions.